admazzola/super-degen-run/ARCHITECTURE.md

 ## Crypto Pompeii

+TODO
+- spawn in human fbx model
+- add physics (gridupdater) and walking around
+- fix blocks rendered based on block type
+- server needs to do worldgen and then stream that COMPRESSED chunk tile data to the users (compressed?)
+- in the game, changes to chunk tiles are broadcasted as deltas.
+If a players version of a chunk drops out of sync (use fingerprints, blockchain, like GVM) then the server sends the entire chunk state to the player [compressed]

 * when a player tries to set a block, that is relayed to everyone
 * hash of a chunk per ServerTick is checked every so often to see if client/server are out of sync